flutter/plugins/packages/e2e/README.md

 flutter drive --driver=test_driver/<package_name>_test.dart test/<package_name>_e2e.dart
 ```

-You can run tests on web on release or profile mode.
+You can run tests on web in release or profile mode.

 First you need to make sure you have downloaded the driver for the browser.